seanbrar/gemini-batch-prediction/docs/explanation/concepts/provider-capabilities.md

 ## Adding New Capabilities

-1. Define protocol in `capabilities/new_capability.py`
+1. Define a new protocol (e.g., in `gemini_batch/pipeline/adapters/base.py` or a small adjacent module).
-2. Mark with `@runtime_checkable`
+2. Mark it with `@runtime_checkable` for safe `isinstance` checks.
-3. Implement in relevant adapters
+3. Implement it in relevant adapters.
-4. Add conditional usage in stages
+4. Add conditional usage in the pipeline where appropriate.
-5. Document degradation behavior
+5. Document graceful degradation behavior.
-6. Add capability tests
+6. Add tests for both supported and unsupported paths.

 ---